amine7777/ansible-role-terraform/README.md

 You need to have a Linux OS.
 You need to have Ansible already installed.

-Please copy and paste this command
+Please copy and paste these commands

 ```bash
 git clone https://github.com/amine7777/install_terraform